top of page

 Why SEO copywriting has its own unique starting point

-Copywriting for SEO is far removed from writing an article for a magazine, say – which I still get asked to do in my capacity as a seasoned writer.
+Copywriting for SEO is far removed from writing an article for a magazine, say – which I still get asked to do in my capacity as a seasoned freelance writer.

 When you're writing with SEO purposes in mind, the intent behind the writing is completely different.